intel/visual-quality-inspection/README.md

 ## How It Works?

 This reference use case uses a deep learning based approach, named deep-feature modeling (DFM) and falls within the broader area of out-of-distribution (OOD) detection i.e. when a model sees an input that differs from its training data, it is marked as an anomaly.
+Learn more about the approach [here](https://arxiv.org/pdf/1909.11786.pdf)

 The use case provides 3 options for modelling of the vision subtask:
 * **Pre-trained backbone:** uses a deep network (ResNet-50v1.5 in this case) that has been pretrained on large visual datasets such as ImageNet